Masonic Villages History

 From 2000 – 2002, a new personal residence building, the Star Points Building, was built adjacent to the Valley Care Masonic Center and featured 60 personal care apartments, a dining room, medical clinics, a gift shop, a child care center and a mutlipurpose assembly room.
 In 2001, the three phase-construction of 227 retirement living apartments, 35 villas and a clubhouse with a bank, convenience store, library, dining room, salon and computer resource center was completed.
 In 2006, eight additional villas were added.
 In 2002 – 2003, the Valley Care Masonic Center was renovated to provide larger locker and break rooms, as well as new laundry rooms, conference rooms, a lobby and offices for staff.
 The Barley Wellness Center, named in honor of William S. Barley who generously donated the funds from his estate, was built adjacent to the Star Points Building during this period.

 In 2014, renovations to the Valley Care Masonic Center and the construction of a 66,000 sq. ft. addition were completed.
 Renamed the Sturgeon Health Care Center in honor of Past Grand Master Thomas K. Sturgeon, the 110,000 sq. ft. building is laid out in eight 16-bed units, called “neighborhoods.”
 It includes 88 private rooms and 20 private suites with two dedicated memory support neighborhoods and a Transitional Care Unit for short-term rehabilitation.
 In 2017, a Veterans Garden was added to honor our country’s heroes.
+In 2019, construction was finished on 10 additional retirement living villas.

 Founded in 1974 as the Eastern Star Home-East by the Grand Chapter of Pennsylvania, Order of the Eastern Star, this community was purchased by the Masonic Villages in 1998.
 The Masonic Village at Warminster today offers 43 nursing accommodations and 19 personal care accommodations.
 Eighty-five staff members are employed at this location.